 Trees Talk to Me.
-I spilled the title first but before I could say another word, she snorted and retorted with scientific precision, trees don’t talk, B. I was taken aback, but countered intelligently: yes, they do.
-She shook her head and smiled exactly like my husband when I first told him.
-Heat stung my cheeks, I argued, you’re six years old, how do you know?
-Zazie shook her head and repeated, trees… don’t… talk.
+I spilled the title first but before I could say another word, she retorted with scientific precision, trees don’t talk, B. I was taken aback, but got it together, insisting, yes, they do.
+She shook her head and smiled exactly like my husband did when I first told him.
+Heat stung my cheeks, I argued, how do you know, you’re six years old?
+Zazie shook her head and slowly repeated, trees… don’t… talk.
 She caught my fluster and stared me down.
 Her eyes rolled.
 Her tongue stuck out of her mouth.

-I felt my feet sink into the earth and knew then that it was time to expand the universe and blow her educated mind.
+I felt my feet sink into the earth and knew then that it was time to expand the universe and blow her formally educated mind.
 I suggested she listen for herself, and pointed a few feet away.
 A towering 150 year-old Maple had been following our conversation with interest.
-It smiled, but only I could see.
+It smiled, but at that point, only I could see.
 Zazie slipped her tongue back in her mouth and sauntered over.
 Imagine how many kids have told this tree their most secret secrets, I provoked.
-The Maple grunted his approval.
+The Maple grunted her approval.
 Zazie gulped and looked back at me.
 Closer, I said.
 Nervously, she touched the tree and inched her way in, fingers whispering over its ancient bark.
 The Maple sighed.
 Birds twittered in the sky.
 Closer.
 Zazie leaned in.
 I could swear I saw her lips move.

 I knew then that her resolve was broken, that Zazie’s heart and mind had opened wide.
 The birds tweeted her name through the branches.
 The sun winked down at her from the sky.
 Only now could she hear what she needed to know.

 My Divine Readers: I publish a new post every ten days or so.
 If you’d like to read more, please subscribe by clicking- FOLLOW BLOG BY EMAIL on the side-bar and make sure to send back the confirm-email you’ll receive (check your JUNK box, in case).